LauraBertola/Tutorials/WGS (low depth)/Genotype-likelihood computation and probabilistic SNP filtering.md

 Now we have all the genomes mapped, with reads sorted and deduplicated, and all .bam files indexed.
 We can now proceed to infer the genotype likelihoods.
 As we said, because these are low depth samples (~3X), we cannot call hard genotypes with certainty.
 Imagine you have a position with 2X or 3X coverage, how certain would you be this truly is homozogous if you only find 1 allele?
 So instead we'll use genotype likelihoods as implemented in [ANGSD](https://www.popgen.dk/angsd/index.php/ANGSD).

-We want to give the command a list with all the bam files we'd like to include for ANGSD.
+We want to give ANGSD a list with all the bam files we'd like to include for ANGSD.
 Note that this also easily allows you to exclude a sample in case it has much lower quality than the rest.
 Run the following:
 ```
 find . -name "*deduplicated*.bam" > all_bams.list
 ```